confluentinc/demo-scene/ansible-tower/README.md

 - [Docker](https://docs.docker.com/desktop/)
 - [Docker Compose](https://docs.docker.com/compose/install/)
 - [Terraform](https://www.terraform.io/downloads.html)
+- An AWS VPC with `Enabled DNS hostnames` set to true created
-- An AWS Subnet, preferably in us-west-2
+- An AWS Subnet, preferably in us-west-2, created

 ## Usage
 Fork this repo.
 Your fork will serve as a repo containing your Infrastructure-as-Code.